Medical Billing An Important Part of MOA

 The duties of a Medical Office Administrator today are as varied as they are challenging and rewarding.

-Medical billing and coding important for medical office administrator
+Medical billing and coding important for a medical office administrator

 Information very important to patient